qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 - Google Calendar (service account)
 - News RSS feeds (public sources)

-Most tasks consume zero API credits.
+Most tasks consume few API credits.
 The AI model handles reasoning; scripts handle data fetching and formatting.

+PS: This post was written 90% by the AI assistant.
+The image was generated by glm-image model.
+I have mostly only edited at places.